ibm-cloud-docs/loadbalancer-service/array-load-balancer-migration-steps.md

 {:important: .important}
 {:download: .download}

-# Migrating a Local Load Balancer to IBM Cloud Load Balancer
+# Migrating a Local Load Balancer to an IBM Cloud Load Balancer

 You can migrate your Local Load Balancer to an IBM© Cloud Load Balancer by performing the following procedure.
 {: shortdesc}